Stephen Fitzpatrick: Imagination Industries

 Fitzpatrick is the sole owner of Imagination Industries Ltd, a holding company which has OVO Energy among its subsidiaries alongside many smaller companies in retail energy supply and related businesses such as electric car charging.
 Three of the energy supply subsidiaries operate in Australia, France and Germany.
 Another subsidiary, Vertical Aerospace Ltd, develops electrically powered VTOL aircraft.

 Just3Things

 In 2018, Fitzpatrick founded Just3Things with Kim Atherton, previously Chief People Officer at OVO.
 The remote working software aims to help organisations of all sizes to prioritise goals, align teams and break down silos.

+Kensington Roof Gardens

+Fitzpatrick now owns and operates a private members club and cinema in the historical Kensington Roof Gardens site above High Street Kensington Station.

 Formula One

 Fitzpatrick, a self-described lifelong Formula One enthusiast, became owner of and a major investor in the Marussia F1 team in February 2015, taking over after the collapse of the team's previous parent company.
 Partnering with former Sainsbury's executive Justin King, who joined as interim chairman but did not directly invest in the team, Fitzpatrick contributed £30 million in personal funds to re-build the team – run by Graeme Lowdon and John Booth – after some of its assets had been auctioned off to repay debts.

 The team competed in the 2015 season, ending in last position (10th) in the constructors' championship.
 Lowdon and Booth left at the end of the season.
 The team's name was changed to Manor Racing MRT for the 2016 season, finishing in last position (11th).
 The team collapsed in the early months of 2017, ending Fitzpatrick's involvement in Formula One team ownership.